seanxu1015/Neural_style_tensorflow/README.md

 Reference:
 https://github.com/anishathalye/neural-style

-This is just code refactoring of the reference project.
+This is just refactoring of the reference project.